Part 2 of a discussion of game design decisions made for BuildDown. Part 1 is here.

 The basic premise of the game is to merge blocks of the same color into new blocks, which can in turn be merged until they reach an inert state and cannot be merged any further.

 Those inert blocks must be lined up along the bottom row to make them disappear.

 There’s something I find really compelling about this core mechanic.
-It combines the pleasure of addictive and soothing micro-tasks (“mindless” repetitive actions, like popping bubble wrap), with the basic human propensity for organizing or tidying up: creating order from chaos, satisfaction with a job well-done, and things fitting perfectly into things.
+It combines the pleasure of addictive and soothing actions (like popping bubble wrap) with the basic desire for organizing or tidying up.
+Creating order from chaos, satisfaction with a job well-done, and things fitting perfectly into things.